Agapanthus, also commonly known as African lily, are perennials native to South Africa. They make an excellent cut flower.

-Where to plant agapanthus
+Where to grow agapanthus

 Full sun and a well-drained soil are the secrets to success with agapanthus.
 Plants are able to cope in a coastal situation and are not fazed by sea winds and salty air.
 Agapanthus are drought-tolerant plants and able to cope in a gravel garden that isn’t watered.
+Agapanthus tend to flower better if their roots are restricted, so do well in pots.

 How to plant agapanthus